 Homework develops independent study and enables students to become life-long learners.
 Homework is an essential element for success in a child’s education.
 It enables each child to further enhance the knowledge that they have learnt in the classroom.

 As the world of education changes, homework is more important than ever.
 So, what are the five most important reasons homework is important in modern education?

-- It isn’t the work completed in class that will ultimately decide pupils’ GCSE results.
-It’s the hours at home or in the library that allow pupils to hone the knowledge and skills required for success.
+It isn't the work completed in class that will ultimately decide pupil's GCSE results.
+It's the hours at home or in the library that allow pupils to develop the knowledge and skills required for success.

 Homework can be fun!
 It’s an opportunity for parents and other adults to take an active interest in what their child is doing.